RhysandLy/ISDM---Group-4/ISDMProjectReport.md

 * Managers can access the database with customer information.
 * In busy times, inbound callers that stay on hold for long times if a matching relationship manager is busy, they currently redirected to the next available relationship manager.
 * Our team is only dealing with the call routing system and out-bound calls, anything else is out of scope
+* There are specific Relationship Managers for Outbound calling, but regular Relationship Managers can also perform Outbound calls.

 ## Work Products and Models
 ### User Stories